MatthijsKamstra/haxenode/11automation/installation.md

 ##Install Grunt with NPM

-You really should read more about Grunt [here](http://gruntjs.com/getting-started), it will explain the workings of Grunt.
+You should read more about Grunt [here](http://gruntjs.com/getting-started), it will explain the workings of Grunt.
 But the quick-and-dirty install is the line below in your terminal.

 ```